-- A clearly defined process is used to determine whether progress is being made toward achieving the required components of the Preschool for All Children program. - Measurable outcomes for children participating in the program are used in the evaluation. - Measurable outcomes for family participation are used in the evaluation. - Procedures are in place to use evaluation data to inform continuous program improvement, including who will review the data and on what schedule.
+- A clearly defined process is used to determine whether progress is being made toward achieving the required components of the Preschool for All Children program. - Measurable outcomes for children participating in the program are used in the evaluation. - Measurable outcomes for family participation are used in the evaluation. - The effectiveness of native and English language instruction is assessed. - Procedures are in place to use evaluation data to inform continuous program improvement, including who will review the data and on what schedule.
 Program improvement plans are developed and their implementation is periodically reviewed.